AdobeDocs/campaign-classic.en/help/reporting/using/processing-a-report.md

 For more on this, refer to [this page](../../reporting/using/actions-on-reports.md).

-## Re-using existing reports and analyses {#re-using-existing-reports-and-analyses}
+## Re-use existing reports and analyses {#re-using-existing-reports-and-analyses}

 You can create descriptive analysis reports on data using existing reports already stored in Adobe Campaign.
 This mode is possible when analyses have been saved or when reports have been created and configured to be accessed via the descriptive analysis wizard.

-To find out how to save descriptive analyses, refer to [Saving an analysis report](#saving-an-analysis-report).
+To find out how to save descriptive analyses, refer to [Save an analysis report](#saving-an-analysis-report).

 To create descriptive analysis reports, the descriptive analysis wizard must be executed via a workflow transition or via the **[!UICONTROL Tools > Descriptive analysis]** menu.